lucacampanella/corda-flows-doc-builder/README.md

 - `drawBoxes`: draw dashed boxes around each subflow, to better see division of labour between flows.
   * Example: `drawBoxes = false`
   * Default: `true`
+- `drawReturn`: draw the `return` statements.
+This can be particularly useful when an anticipated return prevents the flow to send or receive some object, because the user of the docs sees how this can happen.
+  * Example: `drawReturn = true`
+  * Default: `false`;
+- `drawThrow`: draw the `throw` statements.
+This can be particularly useful when a throw prevents the flow to send or receive some object, because the user of the docs sees how this can happen.
+  * Example: `drawThrow = false`
+  * Default: `true`;
+- `drawBreakContinue`: draw the `break` and `continue` statements.
+This can be particularly useful when a loop that contains send and receives makes use of them.
+  * Example: `drawBreakContinue = false`
+  * Default: `true`;
+- `drawStatementsWithRelevantMethods`: draw also the statement in which a relevant method is called, not only the relevant method.
+For example with an instruction such as `SignedTransaction signedTransaction = super.call();` if this option is enabled, after the part representing the body of the `super.call()`, this instruction will also be shown.
+  * Example: `drawStatementsWithRelevantMethods = true`
+  * Default: `false`;

 For example using the Groovy DSL:
 ```